hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ```

-#### Semantics of Asynchronous Statements

-Asynchronous statements may, but do not necessarily run in parallel.
-Instead, they may execute in any order and may be interleaved with other statements.
-An asynchronous statement may be pre-empted at any time, even partially during its execution.
-Hence, it is imperative to avoid **data races**:

-Within a `compute` block, two statements `S_1` and `S_2` are considered concurrent with
-each other if all the following hold:
-* At least one of them is in a `foreach`, `async`, or `map` scope.
-* The two statements are not ordered by `await`.
-That is, there is a statement `await c` between all possible paths from `S_1` to `S_2`.
-* They are not both in the same `foreach`, `async` or `map` scope.

-Writing to an array in a statement of a `foreach`, `async`, or `map` block while concurrently reading from it
-or writing to it in another statement is considered a *data race*
-and is considered undefined behavior.
-In particular, sending data from an array while concurrently
-writing to it is considered a data race.
-You must synchronize such statements using `await`.
-The motivation for this strict definition is
-to simplify vectorization and reordering of statements.

-Some asynchronous statements cannot make progress until some event occurs.
-It is guaranteed that if there exists a statement that
-can make progress, at least one of them will make progress.
-There is no guarantee of fairness.
-Failure to guarantee completion regardless of progress order constitutes a **deadlock**.

-For example, each iteration of a `foreach` waits until receiving a data element.
-An `await` statement waits until a completion triggers.
-A `send` statement requires that the channel has space to carry the data
-and may stall if the receiver is not ready to receive the data.
-A deadlock-free program will ensure that all PEs can make progress
-eventually regardless of the interleaving of statements.

-## Phases
+### Phases

 One may define multiple phases in a kernel.
 Each phase may contain one or more `place`, `dataflow`, and `compute` blocks.

-For a `place` block defined in the outermost scope, the variables defined therein are in-scope for all `compute` blocks in all phases.
+For a `place` block defined in the outermost scope, the fields defined therein are in-scope for all `compute` blocks in all phases.
-For a `place` block within a phase, the variables defined therein are in-scope for the `compute` blocks in that phase.
+For a `place` block within a phase, the fields defined therein are in-scope for the `compute` blocks in that phase.

 Similarly, for a `dataflow` block defined in the outermost scope, the channels defined therein are in-scope for all `compute` blocks in all phases.
 For a `dataflow` block within a phase, the channels defined therein are in-scope for the `compute` blocks in that phase.